FREQUENTLY ASKED QUESTIONS

 16. How do I rent meters?

-Meter rentals are available for Construction Projects, Film & Photo Productions, Special Events, and Valet purposes.
+Space rentals are available for Construction Projects, Film & Photo Productions, Special Events, and Valet purposes.
 A city of Miami Beach permit is required.
-All requests must be submitted in writing 48 hours in advance; an application may be downloaded from our web site www.miamibeachfl.gov.
+Space rentals must be requested three (3) business days in advance, non-metered/residential areas will require five (5) business days notice; CLICK HERE to download an application.

 17. How can I report a broken and/or missing sign and faded painting of the curb?

-Please send a written request to: Victor Hayes, Parking Operations Manager, City of Miami Beach Parking Department, 1755 Meridian Avenue, Suite 100, Miami Beach, Florida 33139.
+Please send a written request to: Victor Hayes, Parking Operations Manager, City of Miami Beach Parking Department, 1755 Meridian Avenue, Second Floor, Miami Beach, Florida 33139.
 Please clearly and briefly explain the problem and the location of the sign or curb.